YeoLab/merge_peaks/README.md

 # merge_peaks
-Pipeline for using IDR to produce a set of peaks given two replicate eCLIP peaks
+CWL-defined pipeline for using IDR to produce a set of peaks given two replicate eCLIP peaks

 # Requires: